Desert Cacti Indoor Care and Propagation Guide for Beginners

 Repotting

-Repot Desert Cactus annually during the growing season for the young plants.
-Repot mature plants only when the plant is pot-bound.
+Repot the young Desert Cactus annually during the growing season (spring and summer).
+Repot mature plants only when extremely pot-bound as they thrive when slightly root-bound.

-Desert Cactus can be propagated at the beginning of the growing season from offsets which form at the base of the plant or stem cuttings.
+Desert Cactus is propagated at the beginning of the growing season from offsets which form at the base of the plant or stem cuttings.

-Seperate the offsets from the mother Desert Cactus plant and allow the offsets to dry (callus) for 1-3 days before potting.
+1. Seperate the offsets from the mother plant and allow it to dry (callus) for 1-3 days before potting.

-Pot each offset in its individual pot in moist, free-draining soil while being careful not to bury the stems to prevent rotting.
+3. Position the offset in the center of pot and cover the roots with the soil while being careful not to bury the stems to prevent rotting.

-Water sparingly, only when the soil is dry and avoid waterlogging the soil as it can lead to rotting.
+5. Water sparingly; only when the soil is dry and avoid waterlogging to prevent rotting.

-Take a 3-4 inches stem cutting from a healthy Desert Cactus and allow the stem cuttings to dry (callus) for 1-3 days.
+1. Take a 3-4 inches stem cutting from a healthy plant and allow the stem cuttings to dry (callus) for 1-3 days.

-Maintain the soil moist by light misting until the new Cactus is well established after which you can begin routine care.
+5. Maintain the soil moist by light misting until the new plant is well established after which you can begin routine care.

 Chamaecereus silvestrii